alXKl/capstone_taxonomie-annotator/README.md

 be consistent when annotating over the whole process.

 ### 4. Annotation History
-Whenever word-pairs are annotated these information is written into the termorary history file, which you can find under *Anotations* - *Show History*.
+Whenever word-pairs are annotated these information is written into the temporary history file, which you can find under *Anotations* - *Show History*.
 Here you can also edit the currently made annotations.
 With *Load History* you can obtain all annotations produced by all users so far from the central repository.
 Don't hasitate to use *Save New Relations*.
 Regardless of the shown state of the temporary history-file, you can't delete annotations from the central repository accidentally.
 Only so far not recorded annotations can be added there.\
 Further, in the process of recording annotations, the app prevents duplicate annotations and x - y annotations of undirected relations, if an y - x annotation is already present.